 - Longer daytime naps: Toddlers should sleep 11 to 14 hours a day, including two naps, each two to three hours long (4).
-If a toddler has longer daytime naps especially towards evening, they may not feel sleepy at night and wake up frequently.
+If a toddler has longer daytime naps, especially towards the evening, they may not feel sleepy at night and wake up frequently.
 Keeping naps within a specific limit and promoting the right amount of physical activity, especially in the evening, ensures the toddler is tired enough to sleep soundly through the night.

 - Teething: Teething causes swelling and pain in the gums, leaving toddlers irritated and fussy.
 The discomfort could disturb a toddler’s sleep during the day and at night.
-If your toddler is teething, you can ease their pain and uneasiness by massaging their gum with a clean finger or give them a cool teether to chew on.
+If your toddler is teething, you can ease their pain and uneasiness by massaging their gum with a clean finger or giving them a cool teether to chew on.

 - Fear: As babies grow into toddlers, they develop greater awareness of their surroundings.
 Toddlers may develop a fear of the dark, fear of being alone, or fear of strangers.
 These are normal and mostly don’t cause any problems.
 However, in some toddlers, these fears can trigger extreme distress and anxiety, causing night waking (5).

 - Nightmares and night terrors: Babies and toddlers also dream, and some dreams could be unpleasant, causing disturbed sleep.
 Night terrors could occur when the baby is partially asleep and are different from nightmares.
 Nightmares and night terrors could both contribute to nighttime awakening.